plumed-nest/plumed-nest/README.md

 If you push a commit on branch `test`, the result will appear on www.plumed-nest.org/test-site.
 Use this to double check changes to the layout before committing to master branch.
 Feel free to force push this branch (with `git push -f origin yourbranch:test`), this branch is just used for testing.

-If the nest pages appear to be taking a long time to update you can check the progress of your build by looking at the [Travis page](https://travis-ci.org/plumed-nest/plumed-nest) and the progress of the [upload](https://github.com/plumed-nest/test-site/commits/master).
+If the nest pages appear to be taking a long time to update you can check the progress of your build by looking at the [GitHub Actions page](https://github.com/plumed-nest/plumed-nest/actions/workflows/main.yml) and the progress of the [upload](https://github.com/plumed-nest/test-site/commits/master).

 ## Instructions for filling the yml file